-Decide where to export the traffic flow summaries: syslog or Fluentd.
+Decide where to export the traffic flow summaries: Syslog or Fluentd.

-By default, from the 19.3.0 release on, the PCE generates all traffic flow summaries and sends them to syslog.
+By default, the PCE generates all traffic flow summaries and sends them to Syslog.

-If you have not configured syslog, the syslog data by default is written to a local disk.
+If you have not configured Syslog, the Syslog data is written to a local disk by default.
 For example, it is written to /var/log/messages.